How Long Does An N95 Mask Last?Bielcor

 So, you should always rotate your mask supplies.
 Using the oldest first.

-Of course, with the recent massive surge in demand for N95 masks, you are unlikely to find any for sale that aren’t brand new, and are good for close to five years.
+Of course, with the recent massive surge in demand for N95 masks, you are unlikely to find any for sale that isn’t brand new and is good for close to five years.
 Or longer.

 In terms of hours of uninterrupted use, a crisis capacity strategy may allow for prolonged use for health care workers.
 According to the CDC, N95 masks can be used for up to eight hours.

 Of course, if your mask is compromised and potentially contaminated or soiled before that, it should be disposed of and replaced immediately.